Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Language_Model/2020-05-06-Character_n-gram_Embeddings_to_Improve_RNN_Language_Models.md

 ---

 This is a brief summary of paper for me to study and simply arrange it, [Character n-gram Embeddings to Improve RNN Language Models.
-Takase et al. 2019 AAAI](https://www.aaai.org/ojs/index.php/AAAI/article/view/4440) I read and studied.
+Takase et al. AAAI 2019](https://www.aaai.org/ojs/index.php/AAAI/article/view/4440) I read and studied.
 {% include MathJax.html %}